cjhnbls/pipelinedb-doc-cn/builtin.rst

 	Returns true if the Bloom filter **probably** contains the given value, with a small false positive rate.

+**fss_increment ( fss, expression )**

+	Increments the frequency of the given expression within the given FSS and returns the resulting FSS.

+**fss_increment_weighted ( fss, expression, weight )**

+	Increments the frequency of the given expression and weight within the given FSS and returns the resulting FSS.

 **fss_topk ( fss )**

 	Returns up to k tuples representing the given FSS's top-k values and their associated frequencies.